-The victim’s wife, Linda, spoke with him by phone while he was cooking dinner about 4 p.m. on Jan.
+The victim’s wife, Linda, spoke with her husband by phone while he was cooking dinner about 4 p.m. on Jan.
 26, 2017, and found him gone when she arrived home about three hours later, according to the Los Angeles County Sheriff’s Department.

 William Cierzan’s vehicle, wallet and cellphone were left behind, and family members reported him missing after being unable to find him.
 Investigators later found blood inside the home, according to the sheriff’s department, which said “his remains have not been located.”